AdaCore/gnatstudio/docs/users_guide/extending.rst

 *<visible>*
   Optional, defaulting to `True`.
-A boolean indicating whether the Target should initially be vissible in GPS.
+A boolean indicating whether the Target should initially be visible in GPS.

 *<read-only>*
   Optional, defaulting to `False`.
 A boolean indicating whether the